TorreiroW/chorerota/README.md

 5. Use the available commands to interact with the bot and manage chore names and schedules.

 ## Author
-This script was created by [Wouter van der Toorren](https://github.com/TorreiroW).
+This script was created by [W. van der Toorren](https://github.com/TorreiroW).

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for more details.